pranshugaba/hugo-website/content/uses/_index.md

 ## Laptop

-I use [Arch Linux](https://archlinux.org), btw, on my ThinkPad P1 as my daily driver.
+I run [Arch Linux](https://archlinux.org) (btw) on my ThinkPad P1 as my daily driver.
+I use [hyprland](https://hyprland.org/), a beautiful tiling window compositor for Wayland.
+I absolutely love using tiling window managers.
+Their customizability and efficiency is streets ahead compared to floating window managers.

+Previously, I used the [GNOME desktop environment](https://www.gnome.org/).
+It is simple, elegant, stable, and a joy to use.
+However, it is no match for a tiling window manager.
-I used to use the tiling window manager [XMonad](https://xmonad.org).
+Even more previously, I used to use the tiling window manager [XMonad](https://xmonad.org).
+However, I had to switch as it does not support Wayland (yet).
-However, I find the touchpad gestures of [GNOME on Wayland](https://www.gnome.org/) much smoother and a joy to use, and since XMonad does not support Wayland, I now use GNOME as my desktop environment.
-I still prefer XMonad when I am on desktop.

 ### Text Editor